intodeeplearning/blog/_posts/2022-05-20-how-to-setup-google-domain-for-github-pages.md

+---
+toc: true
+layout: post
+description: a tutorial about setting up google domain for GitHub Pages
+categories: [Markdown]
+permalink: /setup-google-domain-for-github-pages/
+search_exclude: false
-# How to setup google domain for your fastpages site (or GitHub Pages)
+title: How to setup google domain for your fastpages site (or GitHub Pages)

-Tags: setup
+show_tags: true
+hide:
+---
 ## Introduction

 When you publish a site with [GitHub Pages](https://pages.github.com), the default address will look something like this: `https://<username>.github.io/<repo name>`.
 For example, [https://intodeeplearning.github.io/blog](https://intodeeplearning.github.io/blog).